muhammad-arif/terraTrain/README.md

-	t exec rethinkcli msr		-> To request query from the rethinkdb of primary MSR replica t exec rethinkcli mke		-> To request query from the rethinkdb of MKE leader node t exec etcdctl m1			-> To request query from the etcd db of the MKE leader node
+	t exec rethinkcli msr		-> To request query from the rethinkdb of primary MSR replica t exec rethinkcli mke		-> To request query from the rethinkdb of MKE leader node t exec etcdctl m1			-> To request query from the etcd db of the MKE leader node t exec etcdctl3 m1			-> To request query from the etcd db of the MKE leader node
 9) upload : to upload configurations
-	t upload toml m1		-> To upload the toml file to manager node 1
+	t upload toml		-> To upload the toml file
 10) download : to download configurations
-	t download toml m1		-> To download the toml file to manager node 1
+	t download toml		-> To download the toml file
 11) enable : to enable configurations
 	t enable interlock		-> To enable Layer 7 ingress for swarm t enable interlock-hitless		-> To enable hitless for interlock

+Actors:
+1) managers: all the manager node of the MKE cluster.
+		Nicknames: m, mgr, manager, man, woman
+2) msrs: all the MSR nodes of the MKE cluster
+		Nicknames: msrs, ms, msrs, dtr, dtrs, d
+3) workers: all the linux worker nodes of the MKE cluster.
+		Nicknames: w, wkr, wrk, work, worker, workers
+4) windows: all the windows worker nodes of the MKE cluster.
+		Nicknames: wi, win, windows, winworker, winworkers, thing-that-breaks

 Actors: